-- a.
-Click PC1 and open the Command Prompt. - b.
+a.
+Click PC1 and click the Desktop tab > Command Prompt.

+- b.
 Enter the ipconfig /all command to collect the IPv4 information.
 Complete the Addressing Table with the IPv4 address, subnet mask, and default gateway. - c.
-Click PC3 and open the Command Prompt. - d.
+Click PC3 and click the Desktop tab > Command Prompt. - d.
 Enter the ipconfig /all command to collect the IPv4 information.
 Complete the Addressing Table with the IPv4 address, subnet mask, and default gateway. - e.
-Use the ping command to test connectivity between PC1 and PC3.
+Test connectivity between PC1 and PC3.
 The ping should fail.